Uniform generation of random regular graphs: The old and the new

 The algorithm {\em DEG} begins by generating a uniformly random pairing $P_0\in \Phi$.
 An appropriate set $\acceptableMW\subseteq \Phi$ is pre-defined, such that pairings in $\acceptableMW$ have no multi-edges other than double non-loop edges, and have limited numbers of double edges and loops.
 If $P_0\notin \acceptableMW$, then the algorithm terminates.
 We call this an {\em initial rejection}.
 The set $\acceptableMW$ is chosen in such a way that $\pr(P_0\in \acceptableMW)$ is bounded away from 0.
 This is possible when $d=O(n^{1/3})$.
 If no initial rejection occurs, two phases are applied in turn.
 In the first phase, called {\em loop reduction}, $P_0$ is used to obtain a uniformly random pairing $P_1\in \acceptableMW$ with no loops but the same number of double edges as $P_0$.
 Then, starting with $P_1$, the algorithm enters the {\em double-edge reduction} phase, and obtains a uniformly random pairing $P_2\in\simple$.
 (Recall that $\simple$ denotes the set of pairings associated with simple graphs.)
 Thus, in each phase, the number of undesirable structures (which are in turn loops and double edges) is reduced to 0.
 Termination is also possible during the phases, due to rejection aimed at maintaining uniformity.
 In that case, no pairing is outputted by the algorithm.
 Otherwise, the pairing outputted by the last phase is the output of the algorithm.
 Naturally, the algorithm is repeated until output occurs.

 For exposition purposes, we focus on the second phase, which starts from a pairing $P_1\in \acceptableMW$.
 In particular, $P_1$ has no loops and at most $\imax$ double edges, where $\imax$ is specified in the definition of $\acceptableMW$.
 Then $P_1$ is distributed uniformly at random (u.a.r.) in $\bigcup_{0\le i\le \imax}\state_i$, where $\state_i$ denotes the set of pairings in $\acceptableMW$ containing exactly $i$ double edges.
 (In the present paper, these sets are called {\em \groups}.)
-We will describe how, with probability bounded away from 0, we can use $P_1$ to u.a.r.\ generate a pairing in $\state_0$.
+We will describe how, with probability bounded away from 0, we can use $P_1$ to u.a.r.\ generate a pairing in $\state_0$ (note that $\state_0=\simple$ in the second phase).

 Initially, the algorithm sets $P=P_1$.
 There is an inductive step which assumes that, conditional on $P\in \state_i$, $P$ occurs uniformly at random in $\state_i$.
 The algorithm then randomly performs a certain kind of operation called a {\em switching}, that produces a pairing $P'\in \state_{i-1}$, and then $P$ is reset equal to $P'$.
 (The definition of the switching is perhaps not necessary at this point, but the curious reader may consult Figure~\ref{f:doubleI}, Section~\ref{sec:switchings}.)
 The general idea is to reject $P'$ with a small probability, which is a function of $P$ and $P'$, so that $P'$ becomes a uniformly random member of $\state_{i-1}$ if not rejected.
 This process is iterated until reaching some $P \in\state_0$ which is then outputted as $P_2$ by {\em DEG}.
 By induction, $P_2$ is uniformly distributed over $\state_0$.